rogererens/voteskivycrossbarclient/README.md

 This will start a Kivy based UI which incorporates a Votes front-end component.

-You now can send message between the browser and Kivy UI:
+You now can send message between the browser and Kivy UI (click the images/buttons to increase or reset the numbers):

 ![screenshot1.png](screenshot1.png)